SpinShare/server/README.md

 # SpinSha.re Server

-**This repo is a mirror of our internal server repository.
-Please do not create pull requests or issues, as we can't answer them here**
+This is the main server for the SpinSha.re website and API.

+## API Documentation
+If you are interested in implementing our API, please check out our documentation over at https://spinsha.re/api/docs

 ## Installation instructions
 1. Clone the repository
+2. Adjust the .env file
-2. Run ```composer install```
+3. Run ```composer install```
-3. Go to /public/index.php/
+4. Go to /public/index.php/